shreya-singh21/60-DAYS-DEVOPS-CHALENGE/README.md

 On Day 3 of our DevOps learning journey, we will focus on EC2 instances and explore the concept of Elastic IP, the significance of webservers, and leveraging Bootstrap for EC2.

-## What is AWS Elastic IP?

-Elastic IP is a static public IP address provided by AWS that you can allocate to your AWS resources.
-It offers persistence, accessibility, and mapping advantages over dynamic IP addresses.
+**AWS Elastic IP**: A static public IP address provided by AWS, offering persistence and accessibility advantages.

-## Why Create Elastic IP?

-In this section, we'll discuss the need for Elastic IP, especially in scenarios where you want to maintain a fixed public IP address for your EC2 instances.

-## How to Create an Elastic IP

-Learn the step-by-step process to create an Elastic IP address in the AWS EC2 Management Console and associate it with your desired EC2 instance.
+**Creating an Elastic IP**: Step-by-step process to create an Elastic IP address in the AWS EC2 Management Console and associate it with your desired EC2 instance.

-## Associating and Disassociating Elastic IP with EC2 Instance

-Discover how to associate an Elastic IP with an EC2 instance and disassociate it when necessary.
-These actions allow you to control the IP address mapping for your instances.
+**Associating and Disassociating Elastic IP**: Learn how to associate and disassociate an Elastic IP with an EC2 instance, controlling IP address mapping.

-## Releasing Elastic IP with EC2 Instance

-Understand the steps involved in releasing an Elastic IP address and when it is recommended to do so to avoid unnecessary charges.
+**Releasing Elastic IP**: Understand the steps to release an Elastic IP address and avoid unnecessary charges.

-## What is a Web Server?

-Learn about web servers and their role in serving web content to users.
-We'll explore the difference between regular servers and web servers, as well as the process of converting an EC2 instance into a web server.
+**Web Servers**: Exploring their role in serving web content, converting an EC2 instance into a web server.

-## Creating a Web Server Using Bootstrap Script

-Discover the concept of a Bootstrap script and how it automates the setup and configuration of a web server.
-We'll provide an example of creating a Linux EC2 machine on AWS using a Bootstrap script.
+**Creating a Web Server Using Bootstrap Script**: Discovering the concept of Bootstrap script and how it automates web server setup.

-By exploring these topics, we will further enhance our understanding and skills in the DevOps domain, bringing us closer to becoming proficient DevOps practitioners.

-Let's continue our 60 Days DevOps Challenge journey and expand our expertise together!
+Feel free to explore the Day 3 folder to dive deeper into these topics and access additional resources related to AWS ip addresses.

 ## Day 4: Placement Groups, Load Balancers, Target Groups, and Launch Templates
 On Day 4 of our DevOps learning journey, we will delve into important topics such as Placement Groups, Load Balancers, Target Groups, and Launch Templates.
 These concepts play a crucial role in optimizing infrastructure, enhancing scalability, and improving the overall performance of our applications.